-The Milestones Pediatric Rehabilitation Program is C.S.
-Mott Children’s Hospital’s specialized outpatient pediatric neurorehabilitation program, designed to support recovery and adaptation to changes resulting from injury or disease affecting the brain or spinal cord.
+The Pediatric Neurorehabilitation Program at C.S.
+Mott Children’s Hospital is a specialized outpatient program designed to support recovery and adaptation to changes resulting from injury or disease affecting the brain or spinal cord.

-The program, part of the University of Michigan Department of Physical Medicine and Rehabiltiation, uses a multidisciplinary approach to design a personalized treatment program for your child.
+The program uses a team-based approach to care to design a personalized treatment program for your child.

 Our goal is to help children, teens, and their families achieve the highest level of recovery in a compassionate, creative, and family-centered environment.

 Children and teens who have experienced a complex injury or disease that affects the nervous system can benefit from a comprehensive neurorehabilitation program to maximize their long-term potential.

 This can include children with the following conditions:

 - Spinal cord injury

 - Infections of the brain, such as encephalitis

 - Pediatric cancer and late effects from cancer treatment

 - Other acquired problems that affect the brain or central motor system